Lulippe-Hiboude/SafetyNetAlerts/README.md

 The API uses standard HTTP status codes to indicate the result of an API request.
 Some common responses:
 -200 OK: The request was successful
+-204 No Content: The request is valide but no match was found
 -400 Bad Request: The request is malformed or missing parameters
 -404 Not Found: The resource could not be found
 -500 Internal Server Error: A server-side error occurred